Newcomer and Visitor Information

 The blue book is the hymnal, where you will find all music sung at the service.
 The numbers in the service bulletin indicate where to find each piece.
 Numbers that start with an “S” are “service music” and are found at the front of the hymnal, while numbers without a letter start further back.
 Occasionally we may use a hymn from outside the hymnal, and the bulletin will indicate where to find it, usually on a separate piece of paper inserted in the bulletin.

 The red book is the Book of Common Prayer (BCP), which contains the order of service and all the prayers spoken together.

 Why do you keep getting up and down?

-Our service does involve a fair amount of movement.
+Our service involves a fair amount of movement by design.
 Traditionally, members of the congregation stand to sing or recite, kneel to pray, and sit to listen.
 Feel free to participate as you are able.
 It is certainly acceptable to remain sitting (or standing) if you have trouble getting up and down.

 What is your worship format?

 Like almost all churches in the Catholic, Lutheran, and Anglican/Episcopal tradition, our worship each Sunday follows a liturgical worship format.
-The first part of the service is the “liturgy of the word,” which includes readings from the Old Testament and New Testament, usually followed by a short sermon, prayers for the church and for the world, confession, and sharing of the peace.
-In the second part of the service, the “liturgy of the table,” we hear the story of the Last Supper and partake of the Body and Blood of Christ in the form of bread and wine.
+The first part of the service is the “liturgy of the word,” which includes readings from the Old Testament and New Testament, usually followed by a sermon, prayers for the church and for the world, confession, and sharing of the peace.
+In the second part of the service, the “liturgy of the table,” we hear the story of the Last Supper and participate in the Holy Eucharist, or Communion.
 Communion is offered every Sunday at Resurrection.